2025 Performance Program Guidelines

 - The amount and type of support (general operating or project support) requested, and purpose of the request.

-- Only for applicants who received an award in last year’s Performing Ensembles Program: A summary of the activity during the period covered by the award, a general description of how the award was used, and a brief explanation if the activity differed substantially from what was proposed in the prior year's application.
+- Only for applicants who received an award in last year’s Performance Program: A summary of the activity during the period covered by the award, a general description of how the award was used, and a brief explanation if the activity differed substantially from what was proposed in the prior year's application.
+(1500 characters maximum)

 Musical Materials